bumbac/dmf2/PRD.md

 - Parent-child lineage uses `parent_session_id`, but there are not yet dedicated lineage or stage-run tables
 - Stage completion now uses an explicit evaluator and can be provider-backed, but evaluator evidence is still too permissive for workflows that require concrete deliverables
 - A CLI session can be run end to end against the sample SQL migration prompt, and agents inspect the checked-in SQL inputs, but the sample still does not reliably produce Oracle migration deliverables or a validation report
+- Artifact prompting now exposes persisted references, but artifact authoring is still only guided by prompts rather than enforced by a stricter tool schema for chunk labeling or summary structure

 Not yet implemented: